vivekanandan-ks/ksvblogs/ksvnixaacblogpart1.md

 System setup scripts
 CI configurations, etc

 Even in the age of AI, we still face these same issues.
 Why?
-The reason for all these are the follows:
+The reason for all these are the follows.

 1.1) Divergent System (Known state ➡️ Unknown state)🧩